 Seth Raynor was originally hired to design Cypress Point Golf Club, but due to his early death, Alister MacKenzie took over the job using Raynor’s original routing for the course.

-Westhampton C.C., Southampton GC, Shoreacres, Chicago Golf Club, Camargo, Yeamans Hall, Fox Chapel, Mountain Lake C.C., Fishers Island, Country Club of Charleston, Waialae Country Club, The Golf Club at Yale, Lookout Mountain, Blue Mound Golf Club, Morris County Golf Club, Everglades Golf Course, Midland Hills C.C., Somerset C.C.
+Westhampton C.C., Southampton GC, Shoreacres, Chicago Golf Club, Camargo, Yeamans Hall, Fox Chapel, Mountain Lake C.C., Fishers Island, Country Club of Charleston, Waialae Country Club, The Course at Yale, Lookout Mountain, Blue Mound Golf Club, Morris County Golf Club, Everglades Golf Course, Midland Hills C.C., Somerset C.C.
 (MN)

 Courses that allow public access

 Unfortunately, all of Raynor’s public courses have been massacred by modern architects during renovations and “restorations”.